SteerGroup/coding-best-practices-guide/docs/tools.md

 that have been run are integrated directly into a "notebook" document, which provides a record of computational inputs and outputs alongside explanatory text and other components like images and mathematical expressions.
-This can be quite useful in cases where users want to produce a single document that essentially tells a cohesive story of their analysis and includes several outputs along the way.
+This can be quite useful in cases where users want to produce a single document that tells a cohesive story of their analysis and includes several outputs along the way.
 Note that Jupyter Notebooks are only a viable option for use cases where code is run interactively.

 ## Version Control